 • Identities and images of suspects under the age of 18 will not be provided pursuant to the Youth Criminal Justice Act, unless judicial authorization is granted to the Service

-• Names of suspects and victims involved in Intimate Partner Violence or Domestic incidents will not be provided to protect the victim and other family members, including children
+• Names of suspects and victims involved in incidents of Intimate Partner Violence will not be provided to protect the victim and other family members, including children

 • Information that could lead to the identity of victims (except in Homicide investigations.)
 The identity of homicide victims will be released when the next of kin have been notified and when the Homicide Unit confirms that it will not jeopardize the investigation